christinec-dev/Data-Projects/Data Analysis (EDA)/Cyber_Threats_EDA/readME.md

 # Cybersecurity Threats (2015-2019): Exploratory Data Analysis

+**IMPORTANT:** This EDA needs to be run to be able to view the `plotly` graphs in section 7.
+This can be done either via the instructions below, or it can be viewed directly on [Kaggle](https://www.kaggle.com/code/christinecoomans/cybersecurity-threats-205-2024-eda).

 ## Description

 The goal of this Exploratory Data Analysis (EDA) is to obtain insights into cybersecurity threats from 2015 to 2024.
 The dataset, sourced from [Kaggle](https://www.kaggle.com/datasets/atharvasoundankar/global-cybersecurity-threats-2015-2024), includes general trends, financial impacts, resolution times, vulnerabilities, defense mechanisms, and comparative aspects of threats during this period.